-In the past few months, I’ve had a string of consulting jobs where I’ve been the second consultant hired in less than a year.
+Over the past few years, I’ve had several consulting jobs where I’ve been the second consultant hired in less than a year.
 Either the clients didn’t think they got the best advice or, upon implementation, they realised that the advice provided really wasn’t going to get them where they needed to go.

 In every case, when they give me a copy of the strategic advice the former consultant provided, I immediately saw the problem: The consultant had either told them what they wanted to hear, or they had tailored their advice for maximum follow-on implementation revenues.
 My job ended up being about telling the sponsor what they really should have been told in the first place.
 Perhaps I should add “fixer” to my business card.